 To solve the problem of labour, there is a need to think about mechanized farming.
 This will reduce the number of workers required in the field.

-However, if mechanized farming is expensive, farm owners or investors are advised to consider tribe mixture on the field.
+However, because mechanized farming is expensive, farm owners or investors are often advised to consider tribe mixture on the field.
 Farmers or investors should not employ only one tribe on the farm.
 Although, it has some merits and demerits.
 Having the same workers from the same tribe may enhance their productivity and boost their morale to work.
 But when they are angry, they tend to influence one another, which means when one stop working, others will also stop working until their demand is met.

 Having many tribes on the field may reduce their ability to influence one another whenever a labour decided not to work.
 So, dealing with such labour becomes easy for farm owner.
 The only disadvantage is that there is always a conflict of interest among the workers.